dklevakin/ai-map/README.md

 ## Editing Content

 - Categories and items are defined in `data/ua.json` and `data/en.json`.
 Keep translations aligned between the two files when you add or edit services.
 - Rich metadata such as documentation, getting-started guides, code samples, or community links lives in `data/resources.json`.
-Entries are matched by `href`/`slug` and appear in the service detail card when present.
+Entries are matched by service name or slug (falling back to the official URL) and appear in the detail card when present.
 - To add a tool: update the localized JSON datasets (name, href, desc) and optionally add resource links/tags in `resources.json`.
 - The mind‑map layout is calculated radially; category click expands nodes; clicking a service opens the persistent detail card with links, and the official site opens from the card.